 Max.
-Marks- 50

-Theory -40
+Marks-50 Theory -40 C.A- 10

-CA - 10

-Eight questions of equal marks (i.e. eight marks each) are to be set, two in each of the four sections (A-D).
-Questions of section (A-D) should be set from Unit (I-IV) of the syllabus respectively.
+Eight questions of equal marks (08 marks each) are to be set, two in each of the four Sections (A-D).
 Questions may be subdivided into parts (not exceeding four).
-Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any section.
+Candidates are required to attempt five questions, selecting at least one question from each Section.
+The fifth question may be attempted from any Section.